Hugh Acheson: Career

 Acheson took his first kitchen job when he was fifteen years old, as a dishwasher at Ottawa's Bank Street Café.
 He subsequently worked at other well-known Ottawa restaurants, before moving to Montreal, Quebec, to attend Concordia University.
 There he studied political philosophy, but he soon dropped out to work in Italian restaurants in Montreal.
 In 1994, Acheson moved back to Ottawa with his future wife, Mary Koon, and began working at Café Henry Burger, an iconic restaurant that closed in the 2000s after over 80 years of operation.
 At Henry Burger, Acheson learned about French cuisine, wine and etiquette under chef Rob McDonald.
 Later in the 1990s, Acheson moved with his wife from Ottawa to her hometown of Athens, Georgia so she could attend graduate school at the University of Georgia.

 On the basis of his experience in French and Italian cuisine, Acheson became the head chef and manager at the Last Resort Grill upon moving to Athens.
 Following his wife's graduation, the couple moved to San Francisco, California, where Acheson took a job at restaurant Mecca.
 He subsequently worked as a sous chef for San Francisco chef Gary Danko, helping him to open his eponymous restaurant.

 After approximately two years in San Francisco, Acheson and his wife returned to Athens at the request of Melissa Clegg, the owner of Last Resort, who wanted Acheson to help her open a restaurant.
-In turn, Acheson opened his first restaurant, Five and Ten, in Athens in 2000.
+In turn, Acheson opened his first restaurant, Five and Ten, in Athens in 2000 and introduced Dean Neff as its executive chef in 2012.
 In the following years, his endeavors have included: